ryansann/hydro/README.md

-# Hydro Persistent Key Value Store
+# Hydro

-Hydro is a simple, persistent key value store with abstracted storage and indexing layers.
+Hydro is a simple, persistent key / value store written in Go.

 This was done as an experiment in databases for a Golang meetup.